Fireworks display on 14 July

 Preparations: a major challenge for an extraordinary event!

 The preparation for the fireworks display begins several days before 14 July, with all the equipment required for the show being installed at night, outside public opening times.
 The fireworks are set up a few hours before the display, when the Tower is closed to the public and only when a security perimeter has been put into place.
-The security of visitors to the Eiffel Tower is top priority, and the fireworks expert needs the monument to be fully available.

 The Eiffel Tower and fireworks: a long history

-The July 14 fireworks at the Eiffel Tower have been an institution since 1888, when the 1st fireworks display, signed by Ruggieri, was launched from the 2nd floor of the Tower, which had just been built.
+The July 14 fireworks at the Eiffel Tower have been an institution since 1887, when the 1st fireworks display, signed by Ruggieri, was launched from the 2nd floor of the Tower, which had just been built.

 The year the Eiffel Tower opened, in 1889, the July 14th fireworks were launched from the Tower again, signed by the fireworks maker Ruggieri.